About us and our partners

 Professor Peter Langdon is the Honorary Associate Director of Research and is responsible for helping to implement our clear plan for the further inclusion of research across all aspects of healthcare to improve the quality of care provided to the residents of Herefordshire and Worcestershire.
 He is a Consultant Clinical Psychologist and has led several national studies focused upon improving the lives of people with learning disabilities and/or autism.

-Sam Topping: Research and Development Manager
+Sam Topping: Operational Lead for Research and Development

 My role is to oversee clinical and health research in the Trust, and to encourage and support development of our own locally generated research ideas.
 The research process enables us to explore, identify and generate new knowledge and understanding of our world, which to me, is really exciting.
 I am particularly interested in the psychology of organisational culture, and the use of qualitative methodologies.